apnadkarni/blt/man/graph.rst

 drawn using the pen "myPen".
 All other points are drawn with the element's default attributes.

-The following operations are available for pen components.
+The following operations are available for pens.

 *pathName* **pen cget** *penName* *option*